nus-cs2103-AY2122S2/ip/README.md

 Duke Task List Assistant helps you keep track of your tasks and more!

 ## Description
 An advanced task list assistant that is flexible and expandable.
-(Runs in Command Line and GUI modes)
+(Runs in Command Line and GUI mode)

 ```
 Hello from